CZ-NIC/knot-resolver/modules/policy/README.rst

 .. envvar:: policy.TRACE

-   Print pretty-formate (dig-like) DNS answers that Knot Resolver receive from upstream (authoritative) DNS servers.
+   Print pretty-formate (dig-like) DNS answers for current query and all its subqueries that Knot Resolver receive from upstream (authoritative) DNS servers.
 Very useful when dealing with non-compliant DNS servers that violate DNS protocol.

 .. function:: policy.add(rule, postrule)